What is Change Management?

-IT Change Process
+ITIL Change Management Process

-Change management process includes of the raising and logging of changes, analyzing the impact, cost, benefit and risk of proposed changes, developing business justification and obtaining approval, managing and co-ordinating change implementation, monitoring and reporting on implementation, reviewing and closing change requests.
+Change management process includes of the raising and logging of changes, analysing the impact, cost, benefit and risk of proposed changes, developing business justification and obtaining approval, managing and co-ordinating change implementation, monitoring and reporting on implementation, reviewing and closing change requests.